uliska/scheme-book/scheme/data-types/strings.md

 this only works for the very limited set of ASCII characters and doesn't support Unicode in general, this isn't generally possible for use in LilyPond strings.
-There are cases where it is possible while others don't work, but it can be said that it is generally not recommendable.
+There are cases where it is possible while others don't work, but it can be said that it is generally not recommended.
 Instead there are two options to include special characters, apart from the option of directly including the special characters in the input files - if all participating modules support that.